Higher multiplier ideals: Introduction

 \section{Introduction}

 Let $X$ be a complex manifold of dimension $n$, and let $D$ be an effective divisor on $X$.
-We construct a family of ideal sheaves $\cI_{k,\alpha}(D)$ from $(X,D)$, using the Hodge theory of the Kashiwara-Malgrange filtration along $D$; these are indexed by $k\in \N$ and $\alpha \in \Q$.
-We defer the somewhat technical construction to the end of the introduction.
+In this work, we construct a family of ideal sheaves $\cI_{k,\alpha}(D)$ from the pair $(X,D)$, using the Hodge theory of the Kashiwara-Malgrange filtration along $D$; they are indexed by $k\in \N$ and $\alpha \in \Q$.
+In the special case where the divisor $D$ is reduced, these ideals were first considered by Saito \cite{Saito16} under the name ``microlocal multiplier ideal sheaves''.
+We prefer to call them \emph{higher multiplier ideals}, because $\cI_{0,<-\alpha}(D)=\cJ(X,\alpha D)$ is the usual multiplier ideal of the effective $\Q$-divisor $\alpha D$.
+(Here the subscript $<\beta$ is an abbreviation for $\beta - \varepsilon$, where $\varepsilon > 0$ is a small positive rational number.)

 One purpose of this work is to show that these ideal sheaves can serve as a new measure of singularities of $D$ and lead to a number of applications for singularities of divisors.
 The theory is most interesting in those cases where there is no useful information left in the usual multiplier ideals; this happens for example for theta divisors on principally polarized abelian varieties (more generally when $(X,D)$ is log canonical).

-We call the new ideals \emph{higher multiplier ideals}, because $\cI_{0,<-\alpha}(D)=\cJ(X,\alpha D)$ is the usual multiplier ideal of the effective $\Q$-divisor $\alpha D$.
-(Here the subscript $<\alpha$ is an abbreviation for $\alpha - \varepsilon$, where $\varepsilon > 0$ is a small positive real number.)
-When $D$ is reduced, $\cI_{k,\alpha}(D)$ recover Saito's ``microlocal multiplier ideal sheaves" \cite{Saito16}; in this work we study them from a more global point of view and prove many new results about them.
-In the introduction, we outline the most important result: a version of the Nadel vanishing theorem; restriction and semicontinuity theorems; a numerical jumping criterion; and a host of smaller results.
-This makes the theory almost as good as that of usual multiplier ideals.
+The main improvement over Saito's work \cite{Saito16} is that we look at the ideals $\cI_{k, \alpha}(D)$ from a \emph{global} point of view, using the theory of twisted $\Dmod$-modules.
+This leads to many new results.
+In the remainder of the introduction, we outline the most important of these: a version of the Nadel vanishing theorem; restriction and semicontinuity theorems; and a numerical jumping criterion.
+We postpone the (somewhat technical) definition until \S \ref{sec: construction of HMI introduction}.